nasa/GeneLab_Data_Processing/RNAseq/Workflow_Documentation/NF_RCP/README.md

 * `-profile` - Specifies the configuration profile(s) to load, `singularity` instructs Nextflow to setup and use singularity for all software called in the workflow

-* `--gldsAccession OSD-###` – specifies the OSD dataset to process through the RCP workflow (replace ### with the OSD number)
+* `--accession [OSD-###|GLDS-###]` – specifies the OSDR dataset to process through the RCP workflow (replace ### with the OSD or GLDS number)
-  > Note: The primary output directory will be titled "OSD-###"
+  > Note: The primary output directory will be named after the accession input, e.g. "OSD-194" or "GLDS-194"

-* `--gldsAccession output_directory` – specifies the output directory name to use when processing a non-OSD dataset, as indicated in [Approach 3 above](#4c-approach-3-run-the-workflow-on-a-non-glds-dataset-using-a-user-created-runsheet)

 <br>

 **Additional Required Parameters For [Approach 2](#4b-approach-2-run-the-workflow-on-a-genelab-rnaseq-dataset-using-local-ensembl-reference-fasta-and-gtf-files):**

-* `--ensemblVersion` - specifies the Ensembl version to use for the reference genome (Ensembl release `107` is used in this example)
+* `--reference_version` - specifies the Ensembl version to use for the reference genome (Ensembl release `107` is used in this example)

-* `--ref_source` - specifies the source of the reference files used (the source indicated in the Approach 2 example is `ensembl`)
+* `--reference_source` - specifies the source of the reference files used (the source indicated in the Approach 2 example is `ensembl`)

-* `--ref_fasta` - specifices the path to a local fasta file
+* `--reference_fasta` - specifices the path to a local fasta file

-* `--ref_gtf` - specifices the path to a local gtf file
+* `--reference_gtf` - specifices the path to a local gtf file

-  > Note: If the local reference files specified are different than the Ensembl reference files used to create the [GeneLab annotations table](https://github.com/nasa/GeneLab_Data_Processing/blob/master/GeneLab_Reference_Annotations/Pipeline_GL-DPPD-7110_Versions/GL-DPPD-7110/GL-DPPD-7110_annotations.csv), additional gene annotations associated with any Ensembl/TAIR IDs from the specified files that are not shared in the GeneLab annotations will not be added to the DGE output table(s).
+  > Note: If the local reference files specified are different than the reference files used to create the [GeneLab annotations table](https://github.com/nasa/GeneLab_Data_Processing/blob/master/GeneLab_Reference_Annotations/Pipeline_GL-DPPD-7110_Versions/GL-DPPD-7110/GL-DPPD-7110_annotations.csv), additional gene annotations associated with any gene IDs from the specified files that are not shared in the GeneLab annotations will not be added to the DGE output table(s).

 <br>

 **Optional Parameters:**

-* `--skipVV` - skip the automated V&V processes (Default: the automated V&V processes are active)
+* `--skip_vv` - skip the automated V&V processes (Default: the automated V&V processes are active)

-* `--outputDir` - specifies the directory to save the raw and processed data files (Default: files are saved in the launch directory)
+* `--outdir` - specifies the directory to save the raw and processed data files (Default: files are saved in a folder named `results` created in the launch directory)

 * `--force_single_end` - forces the analysis to use single end processing; for paired end datasets, this means only R1 is used; for single end datasets, this should have no effect

-* `--stageLocal TRUE|FALSE` - TRUE = download the raw reads files for the OSD dataset indicated, FALSE = disable raw reads download and processing (Default: TRUE)

-* `--referenceStorePath` - specifies the directory to store the Ensembl fasta and gtf files (Default: within the directory structure created by default in the launch directory)
+* `--reference_store_path` - specifies the directory to store the Ensembl fasta and gtf files (Default: within the directory structure created by default in the launch directory)

-* `--derivedStorePath` - specifies the directory to store the tool-specific indices created during processing (Default: within the directory structure created by default in the launch directory)
+* `--derived_store_path` - specifies the directory to store the tool-specific indices created during processing (Default: within the directory structure created by default in the launch directory)

-* `--runsheetPath` - specifies the path to a local runsheet (Default: a runsheet is automatically generated using the metadata on the GeneLab Repository for the OSD dataset being processed)
+* `--runsheet_path` - specifies the path to a local runsheet (Default: a runsheet is automatically generated using the metadata on the GeneLab Repository for the OSD dataset being processed)
   > This is required when prcessing a non-OSD dataset as indicated in [Approach 3 above](#4c-approach-3-run-the-workflow-on-a-non-glds-dataset-using-a-user-created-runsheet)

 <br>